xianghui/javascript101/content/lessons/1-3-functions.md

 Alternatively, there is a shorter syntax but works slightly differently for boundary cases.
-Similar to java, `||` is a **short circuit evaluation operator** which will stop once we are able to determine a value (i.e. if the left hand side value is not false, it will stop evaluation)
+Similar to java, `||` is a **short circuit evaluation operator** which will stop evaluation once we are able to determine a value (i.e. if the left hand side value is true, it will stop evaluation).

 ```javascript
 function test1(x) {